 For our purposes, even though we’ve provided you with the directions, we’ll use the relative map which centers itself at the front entrance of a structure to indicate certain life sectors.

-The nine areas, called life centers and their directional assignments are:
+The basics of bagua map – the nine areas, called life centers and their directional assignments are:

 - Fame –sometimes referred to as popularity – and reputation — South